 Make a chia seed pudding, use chia seeds in smoothies, or add them to salads and oatmeal.
-And here’s an important tip: Like flaxseed, it’s best to grind your chia seeds to get the most nutrients possible.
+And here’s an important tip: Like flaxseeds, it’s best to grind your chia seeds to make sure you absorb the most nutrients possible.

 For many people, roasting fresh pumpkin seeds from a jack-o’-lantern is a fun (and delicious) fall activity.
 But even if it’s off-season, you can buy these hearty seeds (also known as “pepitas”) almost anywhere.

-Eat them as a snack when you travel or throw them on top of salads and bowls.
-You can also whip pumpkin seeds into hummus.
+Eat them as a snack when you travel, throw them on top of salads and bowls, or whip them into a hummus or other dip.

 Protein is essential for your body.
 But if you want to stay well and avoid disease, it’s best to source most of your protein from plants.
-Luckily, the plant kingdom doesn’t make that hard to do.
+Luckily, the plant kingdom makes it easy.
 You can get the protein you need from a variety of garden-grown goodness every day.